gitkraken/gk-dev-docs/gk-dev/gk-dev-security.md

 <kbd>Last updated: March 2026</kbd>

 GitKraken.dev encrypts all data in transit (TLS) and at rest (AES-256).
 This page describes what data GitKraken.dev collects, where it is stored, and how it is secured for each cloud service.
+This applies to GitKraken cloud organizations only; On-Premise deployments manage data locally.
 SOC 2 reports are available for Business and Enterprise customers through the [Trust Center](https://trust.gitkraken.com/).

 ***